maharasa/DevAutomaton/release/readme.md

 - They can create their own business objects and their properties.
 - They can write technical information about APIs, such as their input and output, what they do, and their behavior.
 - They can define their own UI controls and their properties (e.g., trees, list boxes, and tab views).
-- They can feed their own source code for preview HTML or other technologies (such as Angular or React) to the UI controls - - they have defined, and generate source code for their page requirements.
+- They can feed their own source code for preview HTML or other technologies (such as Angular or React) to the UI controls - - they have defined, and generated source code for their page requirements.
-- They can define their own layouts and feed the source code for preview HTML or other technologies to them.
+- They can define their own layouts and feed the source code for previewing HTML or other technologies to them.
 - They can export their preview HTML file.
 They can view the UI control usage report, which shows how many times each UI control is used, where they are used, and on which pages they are used.
 ## Release 2.0